MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/docs-conceptual/powershellget/supported-repositories.md

 ## JFrog Artifactory

-[JFrog Artifactory][13] is a is a hosting service for NuGet repositories.
+[JFrog Artifactory][13] is a hosting service for NuGet repositories.
 Artifactory feeds use the NuGet v3 protocol.
 The feed URI has the following format:

 `https://<jfrog-account>.jfrog.io/artifactory/api/nuget/v3/nuget/index.json`.